Longitudinal assessment for Component 3: LEARN MORE

 1. Applicants must be within 90 days of completing residency training or have completed training in order to apply for the Written Exam.

-2. The Written Exam is generally offered in the spring and fall via a remote proctoring platform.
+2. The Written Exam is only offered in the spring via a remote proctoring platform.
 The application period opens five months prior to the exam.

 3. Applicants for the Oral Exam must have successfully completed the Written Exam.